Ahmed, Sara. 2000. Transformations: Thinking through Feminism. Routledge.

 Ellis, Katie. n.d.
 ‘A Media Manifesto’.
 In Manifestos for the Future of Critical Disability Studies, Volume 1, edited by Katie Ellis, Rosemary Garland-Thomson, Mike Kent, and Rachel Robertson.
 Taylor and Francis. https://doi.org/10.4324/9781351053341.

 Evans, Adrienne, and Sarah Riley.
 2015.
 Technologies of Sexiness: Sex, Identity, and Consumer Culture.
-New York, NY: Oxford University Press.
+Oxford University Press.

 ‘Feminism and Childcare: A Roundtable with Sara de Benedictis, Gideon Burrows, Tracey Jensen, Jill Rutter and Victoria Showunmi’.
 2016.
 Studies in the Maternal 8 (1). https://doi.org/10.16995/sim.212.